Auto Insurance Glossary

 Liability Examiner

-A liability examiner reviews claims to decide who is at fault and financially responsible.
-These specialists study police reports, statements and evidence to determine who caused an accident.
-Their decision affects whose insurance will pay and whether your rates will increase.
+Liability examiners review claims to determine who is at fault and financially responsible.
+They study police reports, statements and evidence to determine who caused an accident.
+Their decision affects whose insurance pays and whether your rates increase.

 Lien

-A lien is a legal claim on a vehicle, typically held by a lender until you pay off your loan.
+A lien is a legal claim on your vehicle, usually held by a lender until you pay off your loan.
 The lienholder may require comprehensive and collision coverage and must be listed as a loss payee on claims checks.

 Lienholder

 A lienholder is the lender or financial institution with a financial interest in your vehicle.
-This entity must be listed on your policy and notified of coverage changes.
-Claims payments for major damage often require its endorsement to protect its investment.
+The lienholder must be listed on your policy and notified of coverage changes.
+Claims payments for major damage often require the lienholder's endorsement to protect its investment.

 Loss